Most of us start a blog to have a creative outlet, to connect with others, and to make some money on the side.

 At this point, you would have also grown a small sized audience and if you’ve made the effort to nurture them, you would have gained their trust.
 Now is a great time to survey them.

 Use a free tool like Typeform to conduct your survey.
-You can get a list of sample survey questions from my blog strategy workbook.

 #20 Put something out before you feel ready to